Moving to Norway from outside the EU/EEA is possible for skilled workers, students and various other categories.

 Contrary to popular belief, having a distant Norwegian relative does not entitle you to Norwegian residence.
 Very few countries in the world operate such a system.

-Norway does operate a family immigration program, but it is intended for someone with the right to live in Norway (for example through a work permit) to have their spouse and children live with them.
+Norway does operate a family immigration program, but it is intended for someone with the right to live in Norway (for example through a work permit) to bring their partner and children to live with them.

-If you have a Norwegian parent, you can also apply through the family immigration system, but you must have an income of at least NOK 235 258 per year pre-tax.
+If you have a Norwegian parent, you can also apply through the family immigration system, but the parent must have an income of at least NOK 260,744 per year pre-tax.